-Introduction
+Introduction:

-Water is always in the conversations at our house.
-My sisters tested our tap water for health and compared it to bottled drinking water.
-It looked all the same to me last year, but all the samples got different grades on the WQI (Water Quality Index).
+- Water is always in the conversations at our house.
+My sisters tested our tap water for health and compared it to bottled drinking water. - It looked all the same to me last year, but all the samples got different grades on the WQI (Water Quality Index).
 Now it's under question again, but for very different reasons: salt content.
-In bottled water, not the ocean, and it's a problem for us humans.

-My aunt is super health conscious, she eats the proper foods, drinks only bottled water and still can't lower her blood pressure.
+In bottled water, not the ocean, and it's a problem for us humans. - My aunt is super health conscious, she eats the proper foods, drinks only bottled water and still can't lower her blood pressure.
 Finally, her doctor told her to stop drinking bottled water and drink from the tap and she'd be fine.
 She did just that and she is fine!
-Who knew?

-I thought this was really strange.
+Who knew? - I thought this was really strange.
 I could not taste any salt in her bottled water so the hypothesis that I chose to test is: that there will not be enough salt in bottled water to elevate blood pressure.

-Experimental Design
+Methods: What is the experimental design?

-The purpose of this project is to perform Water Quality Index protocol tests on the various bottled water brands around here to determine if there are salt/sodium levels in the water and discover if any of these brands tested contain sodium levels high enough to elevate blood pressure.

-To do this, I chose several regional bottled water brands that were some my aunt would drink.
+- The purpose of this project is to perform Water Quality Index protocol tests on the various bottled water brands around here to determine if there are salt/sodium levels in the water and discover if any of these brands tested contain sodium levels high enough to elevate blood pressure. - I chose several regional bottled water brands that were some my aunt would drink.
 These were: CORE, Fiji, Smart, Meijer distilled, Sam's Club brand, Meijer Electrolytes, Ice Mountain, Nestle Pure Life, Clover Valley, and Evian.
-I also tested our tap water since that's what the doctor said to drink.

-Samples from each regional bottled water brand will be tested using a multimeter that measures pH and conductivity to determine sodium levels.
-They will also be tested using the LaMott professional Water Quality Monitoring Testing kit.
-This data will be recorded in the logbook and the results will be analyzed to discover if salt is present in enough amounts to elevate or lower blood pressure in humans.
-The results will determine the validity or denial of the hypothesis.

-While there is not a strict federal guideline that determines the number used for too much sodium in your drinking water, several states have set a standard which will be used in this research to determine if sodium levels are above or below the standard for a safety factor.
+I also tested our tap water since that's what the doctor said to drink. - Samples from each regional bottled water brand will be tested using a multimeter that measures pH and conductivity to determine sodium levels.
+They will also be tested using the LaMott professional Water Quality Monitoring Testing kit. - This data will be recorded in the logbook and the results will be analyzed to discover if salt is present in enough amounts to elevate or lower blood pressure in humans.
+The results will determine the validity or denial of the hypothesis. - Several states have set a standard which will be used in this research to determine if sodium levels are above or below the standard for a safety factor.
 This standard is 20mg/L or 20 ppm.
 This means 20 milligrams per Liter or 20 parts per million.

+Methods: What is the experimental design?

+This means 20 milligrams per Liter or 20 parts per million.
 The easiest way to understand this is to think of one million drops of water and 20 of those drops are salt.
 That is the most any water should have to be beneficial and not harmful to the humans who are drinking it.
 This standard only works for fresh water though.
 It is not the same for ocean water.
+The literature says that this standard depends on the human drinking it.
+Heart patients should not have water higher than this level.